The Race (Yello song): In popular culture

-It was additionally used in the early 1990s as menu music on Grandstand (TV programme), the long-running weekly Saturday afternoon BBC sports programme.
+It was additionally used in the early 1990s as menu music on Grandstand, the long-running weekly Saturday afternoon BBC sports programme.

 The song was used in the third episode of the fourth series of ITV sitcom Benidorm, during a Grand Prix race between Madge Harvey and Mr. Pink.

-The song was used in the 1992 film The Cutting Edge as the ice skating pair's Olympic Short Program routine song.
+The song was used in the 1992 film The Cutting Edge as the ice skating pair's USA Nationals and Olympic Short Programs routine song.

 The song was used in the 2006 film The Pink Panther.

-The song was played just before the Norwegian politician Siv Jensen held her famous "morna Jens!" speech on the election night of Norway's 2013 election.
+The song was played just before the Norwegian politician Siv Jensen held her famous "morna Jens!" speech on the night of Norway's 2013 election.